| || |

 How Do I Start a Neighborhood Watch?

-- Talk with your neighbors and tell them that you are starting a Neighborhood Watch.
-Ask which evenings your neighbors are available.
-Generally, meetings are conducted in the evening hours.
+- Talk with your neighbors and tell them that you would like to start a Neighborhood Watch.
+Decide on a date and time for a first meeting.
+Generally, meetings are conducted in the evening hours Tuesday - Friday.

 - Tell your neighbors that you will notify them when a meeting is scheduled.
 If you need a location for your meetings, ask if neighbors can offer their homes.
 Alternative locations which can be arranged include local schools, places of worship and libraries.

-- Next call our Crime Prevention Office at (925) 371-4797 to schedule an available date and time for your first meeting.
+- Next call our Crime Prevention Office at (925) 371-4978 to schedule an available date and time for your first meeting.
+At the first meeting we will discuss any concerns the group has, Neighborhood Watch and the expectations and you will have the opportunity to meet your Area and/or Neighborhood Officer.

 - Block Captain meetings are held quarterly at the Livermore Police Department.
 These meetings usually cover the progress of the program and special training topics.